gozver/musicnode/README.md

 - [Express](https://expressjs.com/) version 14.15.0.

 ## Backend development server
-Run `npm start` to run the server.
+Run `npm run serve` to run the server.
-Run `npm run serve` to run the server with nodemon.
+Run `npm run dev` to run the server with nodemon.
 The app will automatically reload if you change any of the source files.

 # Frontend
 - [Angular CLI](https://github.com/angular/angular-cli) version 12.2.10.

 ## Frontend development server
-Run `npm start` to run the server and.
+Run `npm start` to run the server.
 The app will automatically navigate to `http://localhost:4200/` and will reload if you change any of the source files.